Joey Bishop: Career

 Bishop starred in the situation comedy The Joey Bishop Show that premiered on September 20, 1961, and ran for 123 episodes over four seasons, first on NBC and later CBS.
 Bishop played Joey Barnes, at first a publicity agent and then later a talk show host.
 Abby Dalton joined the cast in 1962 as his wife.

 Bishop later hosted a 90-minute late-night talk show, also titled The Joey Bishop Show, that was launched by ABC on April 17, 1967, as competition to Carson's Tonight Show and ran until December 26, 1969.
 His sidekick was then-newcomer Regis Philbin.

 Bishop was among the stars of the original Ocean's 11 film about military veterans who reunite in a plot to rob five Las Vegas casinos on New Year's Eve.
 He co-starred with Frank Sinatra, Dean Martin, Sammy Davis Jr., and Peter Lawford, also known as the Rat Pack, although the five of them did not publicly acknowledge that name.

 During filming, the five entertainers performed together onstage in Vegas at the Sands Hotel.
 Bishop did only a little singing and dancing, but he told jokes and wrote most of the act's material.
 He later appeared with Sinatra, Martin, Davis, and Lawford in the military adventure Sergeants 3 (1962), a loose remake of Gunga Din (1939), and with Martin in the Western comedy Texas Across the River (1966), in which he portrayed an American Indian.

+Sinatra fell out with Bishop in 1964 when Sinatra asked him to fill in for him at the Cal-Neva Lodge in Lake Tahoe as a favor and Bishop demanded $50,000 and to be flown in a private jet.
+Sinatra, offended, hung up on Bishop and cut him out of the Rat Pack.

 Bishop was the only member of the Rat Pack to work with members of a younger group of actors dubbed the Brat Pack, appearing (as a ghost) in the film Betsy's Wedding (1990) with Molly Ringwald and Ally Sheedy.
 His final appearance in a film was a non-speaking role in Mad Dog Time (1996), written and directed by his son, Larry.
 His character was named Gottlieb, which was his real surname.
 The film was panned by critics.

 Bishop was portrayed by Bobby Slayton in the HBO film The Rat Pack (1998).